datntvn/MyWorkspace/XamarinGoogleAuthIOS/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Your project.iOS]
 &nbsp;&nbsp;&nbsp;&nbsp;[Common project] : This project stores the code act as common library for Android, and iOS
 &nbsp;&nbsp;&nbsp;&nbsp;[Your xamarin] : This project stores the code for UI (files like XAML, XAML.cs)

+NOTE:
+* you have to install NugetPackage: Xamarin.Auth for each of your projects